Esri/jsapi-resources/core-samples/jsapi-custom-workers/README.md

 For a list of all available `npm` commands see `scripts` in `package.json`, e.g. `npm run build`.

-For additional information, see the [Build with ES modules](https://developers.arcgis.com/javascript/latest/es-modules/) Guide topic in the SDK.
+For additional information, see the [Getting started with npm](https://developers.arcgis.com/javascript/latest/getting-started-npm#api) Guide topic in the SDK.